A new long-term plan for growth

 Understanding the stresses and strains of low-to-middle income families across the country

-Register to attend in person or to receive an access link for online viewers.
 There are around 13 million low-to-middle income families across Britain today.
 This diverse group of families are at the heart of the country’s economic prospects, and any government’s political mandate.
-And yet they are poorly understood – who they are, how … Continued
+And yet they are poorly understood – who they are, how their lives have changed, and the stresses and strains they are under.
+In order to better understand low-to-middle income Britain, the Resolution Foundation is launching a new 12-month project – with support from JPMorganChase – which will also investigate what can be done to boost their living standards.

 No pain, no gain?